About Tangram –The Piramal Challenge

 "Tangram –The Piramal Challenge" is a unique campus engagement initiative that provides students from management schools and social work streams an opportunity to engage with Piramal Group.
 With a creative and immersive learning experience on offer, Tangram provides students with a platform to ideate and present solutions for our country’s most pressing social challenges.
 Tangram gives students a chance to design interventions for these social challenges and shape the future of our society.

-Piramal Foundation undertakes projects across the following 3 initiatives:
+Piramal Foundation undertakes projects in 3 broad areas, which are led by these 3 initiatives:

 Students from various MBA and Social Work/ Humanities institutes across India are invited to solve a challenge pertaining to either of the 3 initiatives (Sarvajal, Swasthya or PFEL) using the Design Thinking methodology.